-However, unity and focus on Jesus must never be given second fiddle to any personal interpretation.
 A motto of the early movement, "In essentials, unity; in opinions, liberty; in all things love."
-As a church works to live it out, it means that in every gathering, whether of 2 or 2000 people, there will be independent individuals of many different personal convictions.
-The church is a place of community, worship, and servanthood that brings individuals together to focus on Jesus.
-So, even when individual pastors, teachers, worship leaders and believers may vocalize their personal ideas, they speak for themselves.
-Individual convictions, even when articulated from individuals holding positions of organizational prominence, should not be confused to override the unified focus on Jesus first, and the essential independent ethos of the church that places all personal conviction secondary.
+Harmony Springs is a place of community that brings individuals together to focus on spirituality.
+So, even when pastors, teachers, leaders, and members vocalize their ideas, they speak for themselves.
+Individual convictions, even when articulated from individuals holding positions of leadership, come secondary to the collective voice.